-FATHER TERRY BRENNAN received a B.A. from Ohio State University and J.D. from the American University in Washington, DC where he worked after graduation.
-While doing volunteer work in Santa Fe, he fell in love with New Mexico’s fascinating history and Catholic heritage and stayed to work as an attorney prior to being called to the priesthood.
-He attended seminary in Rome and obtained a degree in Theology from the North American College.
+FATHER TERRY BRENNAN received a B.A. from Ohio State University, and a J.D. from the American University in Washington, DC, where he worked after graduation.
+While doing volunteer work in Santa Fe, he fell in love with New Mexico’s fascinating history and Catholic heritage, and stayed to work as an attorney prior to being called to the priesthood.
+He attended seminary in Rome, and obtained a degree in Theology from the North American College.
 Fr.
-Brennan has served as pastor for nine Native American pueblos in Northern New Mexico, for a Spanish village church, and currently for a rural parish in Northern New Mexico.
-He helped to establish a charter school and a women’s drug and alcohol rehabilitation center called “Sangre de Cristo House”.
+Brennan has served as pastor for eleven Native American pueblos in Northern New Mexico, for a Spanish village church, and currently for a rural parish in Northern New Mexico.
+He helped to establish a charter school, and a women’s drug and alcohol rehabilitation center called “Sangre de Cristo House”.
 Every Sunday he offers a Tridentine Latin Mass at the oldest church in the U.S., San Miguel Mission in Santa Fe.
 He is well known as a retreat speaker.